fnc12/sqlite_orm/README.md

                                                    default_value("name_placeholder"))));
 ```

 Too easy isn't it?
 You do not have to specify mapped type expllicitly - it is deduced from your member pointers you pass during making a column (for example: `&User::id`).
 To create a column you have to pass two arguments at least: its name in the table and your mapped class member pointer.
-You can also add extra arguments to tell your storage about schema options like ~~`not_null`~~ (deduced from type), `primary_key` or `autoincrement` (order isn't important).
+You can also add extra arguments to tell your storage about schema options like ~~`not_null`~~ (deduced from type), `primary_key`, `autoincrement` or `default_value`(order isn't important).

 More details about making storage can be found in [tutorial](https://github.com/fnc12/sqlite_orm/wiki/Making-storage).